corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/flow-state-machines.md

 You request a flow to be invoked by using the `CordaRPCOps.startFlowDynamic` method.
 This takes a Java reflection `Class` object that describes the flow class to use (in this case, either `Buyer` or `Seller`).
 It also takes a set of arguments to pass to the constructor.
-Because it’s possible for flow invocations to be requested by untrusted code (e.g. a state that you have been sent), the types that can be passed into the flow are checked against a whitelist, which can be extended by apps themselves at load time.
+Because it’s possible for flow invocations to be requested by untrusted code (for example, a state that you have been sent), the types that can be passed into the flow are checked against a whitelist, which can be extended by apps themselves at load time.
 There are also a series of inlined Kotlin extension functions of the form `CordaRPCOps.startFlow` which help with invoking flows in a type safe manner.